 - Provide scholarly contributions to the knowledge base of the profession through written and oral communication.

 - Implement occupational therapy services that maintain and promote health and wellness to diverse population.

-- participate in advocacy and educational roles with patients and their families, students and others in the community and clinical setting
+- Participate in advocacy and educational roles with clients and their families, students, and others in the community and clinical setting.